caesarc6/caesarc6/README.md

 - 👋 Hi, welcome to my github!
 -  I’m interested in creating helpful innovative software on the internet of things
--  I’m currently studying behavioral tech 🌞
+-  I’m currently learning front and back end technologies
 -  I’m looking to collaborate open source projects that are interesting or comes along my way.
 -  Reach me by visiting my personal site or through my email - (#adding a contact tab soon!)